ktargows/Chiraq/README.md

 Disclaimer, I *really* need to look at more cities and combat zones to be able to state this conclusively.

-I found that while New York City is much larger than Chicago (8.5 mil vs 2.7 mil); Chicago homicides outpaced NYC's where both had completed datasets.
+I found that while New York City is much larger than Chicago (8.5 mil vs 2.7 mil); Chicago homicides outpaced NYC's where both had complete data.
+So not only did Chicago have more total overall (481 vs 271[until September]), it did so with less people!
+The casualty data is nowhere near as long, but its equally sobering.
+Two dates held clusters confirming two significant combat episodes.
+I'd like to see how these look going backward even further.

 !['Final' version of the presentation](https://github.com/ryan-p-larson/Chiraq/raw/master/examples/circles.png)